u-blox/cellular/port/platform/nordic/nrf52840/sdk/ses/unit_test/README.md

 "C:\Program Files\Segger\SEGGER Embedded Studio for ARM 4.50\bin\emstudio" -D UNITY_PATH=c:/Unity
 ```

-Otherwise follow the instructions in the directory above this to start SES and build/run the unit tests on NRF52840.
+Otherwise follow the instructions in the directory above this to start SES and build/run the examples or unit tests on NRF52840.